lpradovera/sipp_blog_post/load_testing.md

 Playback of PCAP files has to adhere to the RTP protocol rules.
 Since your packets have a Sequence and a Timestamp, they will only be accepted the first time they are played in a scenario, then silently discarded.
 The patch mentioned above in the installation steps gets around this by rewriting the Sequence number and updating the Timestamp for packets before they are sent.

+[wav2rtp](http://wav2rtp.sourceforge.net/) is a tool that can generate PCAP files from some audio formats (currently G.711u, GSM 06.10 FR and Speex) with the ability to emulate network delay and losses.
+It is distributed in source form and can easily be compiled on the major platforms.

 SIPp bundles a variety of PCAP files in the ```pcap/``` directory in the source, some of which I have put in the repository ```scenarios/pcap``` folder.

 ## A more complex scenario